SAP-samples/teched2022-DA281/exercises/dd3/README.md

 In the first layer of the screen you can find the following information for each Replication Flow:
 <br>

-- Name of the Replication Flow
+- Name = Name of the Replication Flow
-- Defined source connection
+- Source Connection = Defined source connection
-- Defined target connection
+- Target Connection = Defined target connection
-- Number of data sets / tasks existing in the Replication Flow
+- Datasets = Number of data sets / tasks existing in the Replication Flow
 - Progress = Overall progress of initial load of all Tasks
 - Changed At = Timestamp when the Replication Flow changed the last time
 - Changed By = The user who changed the Replication Flow the last time